-The British Columbia COVID-19 Therapeutics Committee (CTC) meets weekly to discuss the most current research on the use of therapies in the management of COVID 19.
+The British Columbia COVID-19 Therapeutics Committee (CTC) meets regularly to discuss the most current research on the use of therapies in the management of COVID-19.

-Currently, international bodies such as the World Health Organization (WHO), recommend that pharmacologic treatment for COVID-19 should not be used outside of clinical trials.
-There are practitioners throughout the world who are using various therapies that contradict this WHO recommendation.
-Within British Columbia, the use of specific COVID-19 drug therapies outside of clinical trials is NOT recommended.
+There are practitioners throughout the world who are using various unproven therapies.
 In the setting of a pandemic, it is not just one or a few individuals with a rare clinical disorder, but many with a common novel disease.
 Without ethically conducted clinical trials, the true efficacy and safety of investigational agents are largely unknown.
 Any inconsistencies in usage may also lead to confusion amongst clinicians and the public.
 Additionally, there are limited supplies of many of these agents.
 This results in limited supplies of therapies for patients with established indications for existing drugs.
-As new data emerges from research conducted around the world, recommendations regarding pharmacologic treatment of COVID-19 may change.

 Recommendation: Recommend against the use of lopinavir/ritonavir# outside a randomized-controlled trial.